Annie Miller

+The Violet's Message by Millais, painted by Millais as a pendant (companion piece) to Annie Miller, both in 1854.

 Annie Miller (1835–1925) was an English artists' model who, among others, sat for the members of the Pre-Raphaelite Brotherhood, William Holman Hunt, Dante Gabriel Rossetti and John Everett Millais.
-Her on-off relationship with Holman Hunt has been dramatised several times.
+Her on-off relationship with has been dramatised several times.

 Early life

 Annie Miller was born in 1835 in a cottage in Chelsea near the Duke of York public house.
 Her father Henry had been a soldier in the 14th Dragoons and was wounded in the Napoleonic Wars.
 Her mother was a cleaner.
 She had a sister Harriet.
 When her mother died aged thirty-seven they moved in with relatives and her father worked for a local builder.

 She was working as a barmaid when she attracted the attention of Hunt.

 Pre-Raphaelite modelling

 Miller was the subject of Hunt's 1853 painting The Awakening Conscience, though the face was later repainted by the artist.
 Hunt had planned to marry Miller; before he left for Palestine in 1854, he made arrangements for her to be educated while he was away.
 Hunt also left a list of artists, including Millais, for whom Miller could sit.
-However, during Hunt's absence and contrary to Hunt's wishes she also sat for George Price Boyce and for Rossetti.
+During this time Millais painted The Violet's Message and Annie Miller, both with Miller as the sitter.
+During Hunt's absence and contrary to Hunt's wishes she also sat for George Price Boyce and for Rossetti.
 For Rossetti she appeared in works such as Dante's Dream on the Day of the Death of Beatrice: 9th of June, 1290 and Helen of Troy.